What Boards do

 Every state and state integrated school in New Zealand has a Board of Trustees.
 The Board's core role is to govern its school (or schools, if it governs more than one).
 This includes planning and reporting, and employing staff who manage and run the school.
 Schools help students achieve and succeed to the best of their ability.
-Boards have specific responsibilities under the Education Act 1989 to help them do this.
+Boards have specific responsibilities under the Education and Training Act 2020 to help them do this.

 A standard Board of Trustees is made up of:

 - between three and seven parent-elected trustees

 - one staff-elected trustee (except where the principal is the only staff member)

 - one student-elected trustee (for schools with students in Year 9 and above)